Does Take Carl's Jr. EBT in 2026?

 ON THIS PAGE

-You can use your EBT card for in-restaurant dining and takeout orders at participating locations.
-EBT payments are not accepted for online orders through the Carl's Jr. website or any third-party delivery apps.
+You can use your EBT card for dine-in and takeout orders at approved Carl's Jr. locations.
+EBT payments are not accepted for online orders through the Carl's Jr. website or delivery apps.
+Curbside pickup is also not an option for EBT payment.

-Paying with your EBT card at a participating Carl's Jr. is a simple process.
-Just keep a few things in mind to help your transaction go smoothly at the counter.
+When paying with your EBT card at a participating Carl's Jr., here are a few things to keep in mind to make your transaction go smoothly:

 What Is The RMP And Who's Eligible